Health Equity Track

 Seattle Children’s Hospital

 Seattle Children’s Hospital is a 260-bed hospital located serving the children of Washington, Alaska, Montana and Idaho.
-It is the primary inpatient training site for our pediatric residents and is also home to the specialty outpatient clinics.
+It is the primary inpatient training site for our pediatric residents and is also home to numerous specialty outpatient clinics.
 Faculty at Seattle Children’s Hospital also have faculty appointments at the University of Washington and are involved with care of children across the Pacific Northwest.

 How do I apply to the Health Equity Track?